 Identity theft is growing quickly, and we all know someone that had their identity stolen.
-When your identity is stolen it can affect you in several different ways—credit, payments and liability.
+The severity of identity theft has been further emphasized by the fact that one million children feel victim to identity theft last year; a concerning figure.
+When your identity is stolen it can affect you in several different ways-credit, payments and liability.
 Protecting yourself should now be a way of life, like needing homeowner insurance if you own a home, car insurance, health insurance and now identity insurance.
 Identity insurance typically costs $10 to $20 per month, many providers with credit monitoring and a million dollars or more to repair and retake your identity.
+If you are a victim of identity theft and don’t have insurance, it’s going to be difficult to prove to companies that you are now reliable.
+Whilst trying to resolve this issue, you can use Credit Cards for No Credit to rebuild your credit score as it’s likely the thief would have damaged it considerably.
+Most of the time, thieves will spend as much money as they can as well as borrow money from other lenders too, leaving you in debt.
 Questions become: What else I can do and what do I do when my identity has been used?

 Identity theft falls into two categories, First Party and Third Party.
 First Party refers to an individual that provides identification documents with your personal information (i.e. drivers license, medical cards, car registrations, credit cards, etc.) directly, impersonating your identity.
 Third Party is typically over the internet or phone where the person’s stolen identity can easily be provided.

 Things you need to know, and actions you need to take will be clear as we walk through several real-world stories.